Ramattra: Promotion and reception

 Pastes Nico Deyo was critical of the character by comparison.
 While she noted the same Magneto comparison, with Ramattra portrayed as a "tragic, complicated character that goes too far with his tactics in his quest for freedom", she argued it was a trope Blizzard utilized far too often in their works.
 She also described his backstory as "neoliberal idea in fiction that turns the messy nuance of liberatory politics into easily digestible villainy", citing the emphasis of "liberation group" in his backstory and the developers calling the character a "revolutionary" as symptomatic of this problem.
-In Deyo's eyes this was further emphasized by the lack of actual story present within the game itself, presenting an issue where "heroes can be evil but not in a conspicuous or enjoyable way".
-She additionally felt the character had issues with racist overtones and cultural appropriation through his portrayal as "imposing android with dreadlock analogues who can turn into hulking mass", furthered by the attempt to make omnics an analogue for racial and class oppression, arguing that it both cheapened the struggles it borrow from but also "sidesteps addressing the justifiable fear humanity would have about invulnerable death machines."
+In their eyes this was further emphasized by the lack of actual story present within the game itself, presenting an issue where "heroes can be evil but not in a conspicuous or enjoyable way".

+Deyo additionally felt the character had issues with racist overtones and cultural appropriation through his portrayal as "imposing android with dreadlock analogues who can turn into hulking mass", furthered by the attempt to make omnics an analogue for racial and class oppression, arguing that it both cheapened the struggles it borrow from but also "sidesteps addressing the justifiable fear humanity would have about invulnerable death machines."
 Deyo attributed some of the issues with the character to Overwatchs role as a commercial product, and emblematic of the "fracture" caused by Overwatch 2s rushed development.

-Meanwhile, Richard Warren for GameRant appreciated how the game's Invasion storyline fleshed his character out.
+Richard Warren for GameRant appreciated how the game's Invasion storyline fleshed his character out.
 Noting that Blizzard's emphasis on the omnic social struggle in Overwatchs universe made Ramattra's violence and goals seem understandable and even sympathetic, painting him as willing to go too far and rob other omnics of their autonomy with the Subjugator units helped establish him as a proper villain and a threat that needs to be taken down.
 This left Warren hopefully for how the story could progress through this aspect, especially if it escalated, and wanting to see the character moments from others that could arise from it.

+Meanwhile, the staff of United Daily News highlighted his in-game dialogue with Zenyatta as a standout, enjoying that it felt organic while fans drew art of the characters in romantic tension as a form of shipping.
+Amy Chen in an article for esports.gg commented on the latter aspect, feeling that engaging in such speculation around characters was one of the more engaging ways for fans of a franchise to connect with one another, with one group of fans creating a 200 page zine celebrating the ship.